 If you want to see Springfield Falls from downstream, simply walk a bit further along the creek.
 While the ground is a bit uneven, it’s not difficult walking.
 It’s worth noting, however, that getting down to the falls can be quite difficult, even for experienced hikers.
 Fortunately, the view from the top is quite lovely.

 Want to see more waterfalls in Pennsylvania?
-Check out the roadside Hinkston Run Falls.
-You can also visit our Pennsylvania Waterfalls page to see visit recaps and recommendations for dozens of waterfalls around the state.
+Check out our Pennsylvania Waterfalls page to see visit recaps and recommendations for dozens of waterfalls around the state.